nus-cs2103-AY2223S1/ip/README.md

 Event is added to the list.

 ```
-Got it.
-I've added this task:
+SLAY BESTIE!
+Your slay✨ is in the list!
 [E][] CS2103T team meeting (at: Sep 17 2022, 2100)
-You now have 3 tasks in the list.
+You now have 3 slays✨ in the list.
 ```
 ---
 ### `mark` - Mark a task as done